tebe372/MCW-Media-AI/Hands-on lab/HOL unguided - Media AI.md

 #### Tasks to complete

-1. Create a storage account that can be used to upload video files to
+1. Create a storage account that can be used to upload video files to.

     a.
-The storage account should have a Blob Container named **videos**
+The storage account should have a Blob Container named **videos**.

 #### Exit criteria

--   You have a storage account to use for uploading videos within the application
+-   You have a storage account to use for uploading videos within the application.

 ### Task 2: Create Azure Logic App to process videos

 #### Tasks to complete

-1. Create a new Azure Logic App that is triggered when a new Blob is saved in the storage account
+1. Create a new Azure Logic App that is triggered when a new Blob is saved in the storage account.

-2. The Logic App integrates the Video Indexer Connector to upload and index the uploaded video
+2. The Logic App integrates the Video Indexer Connector to upload and index the uploaded video.

 #### Exit criteria

--   A Logic App has been created that is triggered by a new Blob in the Storage Account, then passes that video file to the Video Indexer Connector for processing
+-   A Logic App has been created that is triggered by a new Blob in the Storage Account, then passes that video file to the Video Indexer Connector for processing.

 ## Exercise 3: Enable admin website to upload videos